polyfy/polylith/readme.md

 #### Brick libraries

-The brick columns is marked with an `x` if the library is used by the `src` code and with a `t` if it's only used by the `test` code.
+The brick columns are marked with an `x` if the library is used by the `src` code and with a `t` if it's only used by the `test` code.

 #### Project libraries

-The project columns consists of two characters, e.g. `x-`, where the first character says whether it's a dependency used from the `src` code and the second whether it's used from the test code.
+The project columns consist of two characters, e.g. `x-`, where the first character says whether it's a dependency used from the `src` code and the second whether it's used from the `test` code.

 The dependencies for a project is the sum of all dependencies that are indirectly included via its bricks, together with dependencies declared by the project itself.
 If different versions of the same dependency exists, then the latest version will be used for the project.
-An exception is if a dependency is specified within `override-deps` in a project's `deps.edn` file, e.g.:
+An exception is if a dependency is overridden with `override-deps` in a project's `deps.edn` file, e.g.:

 ```clojure
 {...